A student uses his laptop and smiles during class, while other students engage in conversations.

 These modules are designed to provide a solid foundation in cyber security.
 Here's a closer look at some key courses.
 Read the full syllabus to delve deeper into the programme.

-Master's in Cyber Security: Career Outlook
+Master's in Computer Science: Career outlook

 Job Prospects